plomlompom/mtgtool/README.md

 ------------

-Text files that contain deck descriptions in a specific format can be opened for browsing in an ncurses interface with the `-b` option.
+Text files that contain deck descriptions in a specific format can be opened for browsing in an ncurses interface with the `-d` option.

 The deck file parser ignores lines that contain only whitespace, or where the first non-whitespace characters are '//'.
 On non-ignored lines, whitespace